Cutewarriorlover/github-info/README.md

-# githubinfo
+# github-info

-GitHubInfo is a command line tool that helps you access GitHub anytime.
+GitHub Info is a command line tool that helps you access GitHub anytime.

 # Description

-GitHubInfo gives you easy access to GitHub.
+GitHub Info gives you easy access to GitHub.
 For example:

 ```bash
 $ ghi user Cutewarriorlover